 Built-in steel uplift anchors

-Do You Have Columns That Need To Be Repaired?
+Do You Have Rotted Pole Barn Columns That Need to be Repaired?

-As one of the top post frame builders in the Midwest, it's our job to get you thinking about your column options, whether they are rotted, or you’re looking to replace them for longevity.
-Then, it's up to you to decide the right balance between strength and cost.
+As one of the top post-frame builders in the Midwest, it's our job to get you thinking about your pole barn column options.
+Then, it's up to you to decide the right balance between strength and repair costs.

-To read more about the other components that affect the building lifecycle, download our FREEStructural Integrity in Post Frame Constructionguidebook.
-In the end, you'll have a better understanding of how the materials used to repair your columns will affect the overall longevity of your building.
+In the end, you'll have a better understanding of how the building materials used to repair your pole barn columns affect the longevity of your post-frame building.

-Do you have more questions about post frame construction that are not covered in this article?
-If you need help designing and planning, please contact FBi Buildings at800.552.2981orclick here to email us.
-If you're ready to get a price, click here to request a quoteand a member of our Customer Engagement Team will help you determine the next steps of your project.
+Do you have more questions about rotted pole barn columns that are not covered in this article?
+If you need help designing and planning, please contact FBi Buildings at 800.552.2981 or click here to email us.
+If you're ready to get a price, click here to request a quote, and a member of our Customer Engagement Team will help you determine the next steps of your project.